 This part can be confusing, which is why you need personalized representation to help guide you through the intricacies of your military divorce.
 Military divorce is not a legal term.
 In general, and in most cases of military divorce, a divorce is a divorce.
 However, military couples seeking to divorce each other must be able to meet the same requirements as any other couple in the United States seeking divorce.
 Residency issues and division of assets can get tricky in military divorces, therefore, necessitating the assistance of a Nebraska divorce attorney who has successfully handled a number of military divorces in the past.

 The divorce attorneys at Law Offices of Johnson & Pekny, LLC are prepared to represent your unique perspective throughout your military divorce proceedings, while keeping your best interests in mind.
 Our goal is to ensure your needs are met as your divorce is finalized.
-Call (402) 298-8288 in Omaha, Papillion, Bellevue, and Plattsmouth or feel free to contact us through our website to schedule a free consultation to discuss your concerns.
+Call (402) 298-8288 in Omaha, Papillion, Bellevue, Plattsmouth and Blair, or feel free to contact us through our website to schedule a free consultation to discuss your concerns.

 Understanding Your Unique Situation